JoeDoyle23/jstestcover/README.md

 This is currently an alpha.
 This is not ready for use just yet!

 ##License
-ncoverjs is licensed under the New BSD License.
+jstestcover is licensed under the New BSD License.